 When you deny or remove a remote probe, this device's global ID (GID) is listed in the Deny GIDs field in the Core & Probes settings.
 Future probe connections from this device are automatically denied.

 When you deny the remote probe in the device tree, this does not uninstall the remote probe but only denies access to the PRTG core server.
 The remote probe continues to run on the target system until you uninstall it manually.

 Wait while the remote probe connects.
 Once the remote probe has connected, you can create groups, devices, and sensors to customize your monitoring via the new remote probe.

 - Note that installing a remote probe directly from the device tree in the PRTG web interface is an experimental feature.
 This approach might not be possible in all situations.

-- Make sure you met all the requirements as described in step 1 such as the Windows Firewall settings.
+- Make sure you meet all the requirements as described in step 1 such as the Windows Firewall settings.

-- If the quick installation procedure as described in this section does not work with your setup, manually install your remote probes via the Remote Probe Installer as described in section Install a Remote Probe.
+- If the quick installation procedure as described in this section does not work with your setup, manually install the remote probe via the Remote Probe Installer as described in section Install a Remote Probe.